Song of Love

-Miss Augusta Rudhall loves her home, playing the piano, and the yearly litter of piglets in the barn.
+Augusta Rudhall loves her home, playing the piano, and the yearly litter of piglets.
 She doesn’t understand people.
-They never say what they mean, often saying sweet words when their intention is to be cruel, can be unfaithful friends, and she has difficulty figuring out how anyone feels.
-Yet, she has been told she must marry because her interloper cousin Roger will inherit everything.
+They never say what they mean, often saying sweet words when their intention is to be cruel and are unfaithful friends.
+She has difficulty figuring out how anyone feels.
+Yet, she has been told she must marry despite never dreaming of that state.

 Nate Fairchild loves bawdy women and bawdy songs.
 Mostly, he loves the music of ordinary folk and has spent years in London collecting the songs of the common people.
 During a stop at a brothel, he runs into a girl in disguise, discovering ‘Gus’ has inexplicably followed her father there.
 He hurries her out.